Contemplate

 The Majestic – The Eternal Palace

 Its name says it all.
 Opened in 1919, this 300-room palace welcomed the crème de la crème of international chic.
-By day, tennis and golf were played in the summer, and horse-drawn sleighs in the winter.
-But, foremost, it was known for its nightlife.
-All of Chamonix came to hang out at the bar/dance hall for a magnificent evening, Great Gatsby in the Alps style: eccentric costumed balls, a tuxedoed orchestra, and champagne fountains...
-The golden age of a glamorous and effervescent mountain.
+By day, guests played tennis and golf in summer, and were pulled on skis by horses in winter.
+But above all, it came alive at night.
+All of Chamonix gathered at the bar-dancing hall for magnificent soirées — a true Great Gatsby in the Alps affair: eccentric fancy-dress balls, tuxedoed orchestras, champagne fountains...
+The golden age of a mountain both glamorous and effervescent.

-The 1950s and 1960s saw a slowdown in the party scene, and the suites were converted into private apartments and offices.
-But the building itself has lost none of its majesty.
-The monumental lines of its colossal façade and the impeccably preserved period decor of its ground floor still make it an icon of Chamonix of yesteryear.
+The 1950s and 60s brought quieter times; the suites became private apartments and offices.
+Yet the building itself has lost none of its majesty.
+The monumental lines of its colossal façade and the impeccably preserved period décor on the ground floor still make it an enduring icon of old Chamonix.

 241, allée du Majestic – Chamonix-Mont-Blanc

-Rose du Pont – The Belle Époque Candy
+Rose du Pont – The Belle Époque Sweetheart

-Rose du Pont's candy floss façade is every bit as impressive as that of the Grand Budapest Hotel.
-Formerly La Terrasse bar, it already stood out in Chamonix town centre with its sculpted balustrades and Art Nouveau columns dancing above the Arve River.
-But by becoming Rose du Pont in 2022, the establishment has undergone a spectacular and irresistibly Instagrammable renovation.
-Inside, architect and interior designer Christophe Bro has embraced the grand style of Parisian brasseries and department stores of the Belle Époque era: a cathedral-style library-bar, a backlit glass dome, a floor designed like a theatre arena...
+Rose du Pont’s candyfloss-pink façade could rival that of The Grand Budapest Hotel.
+Once known as La Terrasse bar, it already stood out in Chamonix town centre with its sculpted balustrades and Art Nouveau columns dancing over the River Arve.
+But when it became Rose du Pont in 2022, the establishment underwent a spectacular — and irresistibly Instagrammable — transformation.

 43, Place Balmat – Chamonix-Mont-Blanc